WP's SloMo SloMo

 By the way: the often made assertion CCD sensors are in principle slower than CMOS sensors is not true so far, because there are CCD high-speed camera sensors available as well, see e.g. the sensors of Dalsa or EG& Reticon.

-Images on the upper right: silicon die without housing, about 20 mm x 15 mm x 0.5 mm in 0.5 micron technology.
+Images on the upper left: silicon die without housing, about 20 mm x 15 mm x 0.5 mm in 0.5 micron technology.
 The greenish area is the mosaic filter.
 In the framing dark border one recognizes 137 small squares, so-called bond lands or pads, for the later electrical contacting with bond wires.

 This die is directly, thus without housing, glued on the printed circuit board and is bonded then chip on board (COB).
 After that for protection reasons a cover with glass bottom is put over and is glued to the board.
 (Of course, traditionally housed sensors are available as well.)

-Image on the lower right: 1 000 times detail magnification out of the filter matrix of the CMOS sensor.
+Image on the lower left: 1 000 times detail magnification out of the filter matrix of the CMOS sensor.
 The light sensitive area of the photo cell, marked yellow in the image, shows with 11 microns half of the cell size of 22 microns.
 The chessboard pattern tilt by 45° built with honeycomb cells like Fuji and Sony successfully use it in their »Super-CCD« and »ClearVid« arrangement resp. allows a higher resolution especially of vertical and horizontal structures compared with the standard Bayer pattern.

 Also according high-speed cameras this change was obvious.
 Whereas typical systems of the 1990s still used modified CCD sensors in general, systems since the end of the 1990s mostly operate with CMOS sensors.
 Nevertheless, CCD sensor systems exist further on.